Killer (Adamski song)

-"Killer" is a song by the British DJ and record producer Adamski.
-It was written by Adamski and the British singer-songwriter Seal, who also provided vocals.

-"Killer" reached number one on the UK Singles Chart and spent four weeks at the top in May and June 1990.
-The single sold over 400,000 copies in the UK, earning it gold certification.
+"Killer" is a song by British DJ and record producer Adamski.
+It was written by Adamski and British singer-songwriter Seal, who also provided vocals, although the original release is credited solely to Adamski.
+It was released in March 1990 by MCA Records as the first single from Adamski's second album, Doctor Adamski's Musical Pharmacy (1990), and reached number one on the UK Singles Chart.
+The single spent four weeks at the top in May and June 1990 and sold over 400,000 copies in the UK, earning it gold certification.
 It also reached number one in Belgium and Zimbabwe and number two in the Netherlands and West Germany.

-Its music video was directed by Don Searll.
+The song's music video was directed by Don Searll.
 Melody Maker ranked "Killer" the ninth-best single of the year.

-In 1991, Seal re-recorded "Killer" for his debut album, Seal, produced by Trevor Horn.
+In 1991, Seal re-recorded "Killer" for his debut studio album, Seal, produced by Trevor Horn.
 Seal's version reached number eight in the UK and number 100 on the US Billboard Hot 100.

 Background

 Adamski recounted that Seal saw him perform in 1989 at an illegal rave at the Santa Pod Raceway.
 Seal afterwards handed a demo tape to Adamski's MC, Daddy Chester, with which both were impressed.
 Seal had previously been singing in blues bands but a year spent travelling in Asia had changed his view of life and he had since become involved in the rave scene.

 Adamski and Seal later happened to meet on New Year's Eve 1989 at a club named Solaris in London, and Seal was invited to work on one of a number of pieces that Adamski was performing at that time.
-Adamski had an instrumental track he called "The Killer" because he felt that it sounded 'like the soundtrack to a movie murder scene'.
-According to Adamski, Seal's vocals were recorded against this track on 27 January 1990: coincidentally the same day that 10,000 people gathered in Trafalgar Square (not far from the studio where they were working) for the 'Freedom to Party' demonstration against a government crackdown on rave culture, which Adamski himself attended.
+Adamski had an instrumental track he called "The Killer" because he felt that it sounded "like the soundtrack to a movie murder scene".
+According to Adamski, Seal's vocals were recorded against this track on 27 January 1990: coincidentally the same day that 10,000 people gathered in Trafalgar Square (not far from the studio where they were working) for the Freedom to Party demonstration against a government crackdown on rave culture, which Adamski himself attended.

 Musically, the song is characterized by a distinctive opening bassline and keyboard melody during the chorus.
 The track makes use of only two instruments – Ensoniq SQ80 Synthesizer and a Roland TR-909 drum machine – and occupied only eight tracks of a 48-track mixing console.